back

 As Karl Pribram noted, for fun he said once, that his rats experiments verified, that the memory of the rats is not localized within the cortex.
 In the same time, Denis Gabor experimented with Holography.

-So if a neuron (due to the delay structure of the network) does not have the place to receive the partial impulses from a source at the same time, nothing can be learned from a transmitter!
-In other words: Weight learning is impossible without the appropriate delay structure.
-A deeper background is, that neurons may not be excited by their direct neighbors.
-In order to prevent self-excitation of the entire network, delay structures also create neighborhood inhibitions without doing anything.
+So if a neuron (due to the delay structure of the network) does not have the place to receive the partial impulses from a source just at the same time, nothing can be received from this transmitter!
+In other words: Weight learning is impossible without the appropriate delay structure or "delays dominate over weights".

 Although he could not express it clearly, Karl Lashley had the right intuition!

-Find an overview about Interference Integral Properties here in german.
+Find an overview about Interference Integral Properties here english / german.

 Aus dem Deutschen übersetzt von https://translate.google.com mit manuellen Korrekturen